YassineOuicha/N2JSoft/README.md

 To do : check if we need to update firstname/lastname of a user. if so change entity to set
 /// for now we only update other fields than names.

+To do : implement extension methods to map entities to dtos and vice versa to reduce boilerplate code.